 - It uses a rational and reasoned process.

 - It is capable of explaining to a third party.

 While the valuation of listed assets such as shares is quite straightforward, valuing unlisted assets like properties can be tricky.
 The new regulation means that SMSF Trustees now need to revalue unlisted assets.

 The ATO has released its ‘Valuation guidelines for self-managed super funds’ to help Trustees with the valuation requirements.
 The ATO has stated that the valuation can be performed by anyone with objective and supportable data.

 Who can Conduct the Valuation?

-Valuations will be acceptable if it can demonstrates that a fair and reasonable process has been used.
+Valuations will be acceptable if it can demonstrate that a fair and reasonable process has been used.
 For year-end reporting purposes, the ATO has stated that in most cases, the valuation can be undertaken by anyone as long as it is based on objective and supportable data.

 However, the ATO has recommended a qualified independent valuer to be used if an asset represents a significant portion of the Fund’s value or the nature of the assets would makes the valuation complex or difficult.

 The ATO guidelines state that it would be acceptable for a real estate valuation to be undertaken by a property valuation service provider, including online services or a real estate agent.

 Values for listed securities are easily obtainable from the security’s approved stock exchange using the closing price on 30 June each year.

 The value of assets should be given consideration annually; however, this may not require a revaluation each year.
 Assets such as cash and listed securities that are easily valued would be required to be valued at the end of every year.
 Other assets such as real estates may not need to be revalued each year although a significant event occurring during the year may require a new valuation to be undertaken at year-end.

 The ATO has strongly suggested that their new valuation guidelines should be read in conjunction with their publication ‘Market valuation for tax purposes’ to ensure adherence to valuations required for tax purposes also.
 Both publications are available on its website: www.ato.gov.au